Automattic/jetpack/to-test.md

 ## 8.4

+### Blocks

+#### Podcast Player

+We've created a new Podcast Player block that will allow you to quickly embed and play podcasts within your posts and pages.
+Give the block and its options a try, and let us know if you run into any issues.

 ### Others

 - If you have the opportunity to test in an older browser like IE11, please do so.
 You may catch some interesting bugs!